jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] ~~Maybe put Type Control out of scope? > Deemed less important to consider right now.~~
 - [x] So, what's next?
-- [x] I think nothing to reorganize anymore about the file structure of Circle Language Spec.
+- [x] I think nothing to reorganize anymore about the file structure of Encircle Language Spec.
 - [x] Maybe start with the texts?
 - [x] ~~Option: Convert to docx. > Too many docs.~~
-- [x] Option: If there are still Text Code topics, they might be moved to Circle Construct Drafts.
+- [x] Option: If there are still Text Code topics, they might be moved to Encircle Construct Drafts.
 - [x] Structure changes:
     - [x] Making back ground black?
     - [x] Changing main headers?